13DPAPIMA/Falla/README.md

 ## Step 2: Obtaining an API Key

-Once you are logged into your account on the OpenWeatherMap website, go to the API keys section.
+Once you are logged into your account on the OpenWeatherMap website, go to the my API keys section.

 Click the Create button if the key has not been created yet.